Verein für germanisches Heidentum: Beliefs

-Religious views that the VfGH explicitly rejects include theologies where gods are seen as aspects of an abstract divinity, as archetypes or as symbols.
-It dismisses völkisch religiosity, which it describes as reliant on monotheistic and dualistic views.
+Religious views that the VfGH explicitly rejects include theologies where gods are seen as aspects of an abstract divinity, as archetypes, or as symbols.
+It dismisses völkisch religiosity, which it describes as reliant on monotheist and dualist views.
 By associating the practice with a geographical region, it rejects universalist approaches where Germanic paganism can be practiced anywhere in the world.

-The scholars René Gründer and Julia Dippel designate the VfGH as part of the "ecospiritual-tribalistic spectrum", a term coined by Gründer for a current within Germany's neopagan scene that can be traced to the 68 movement.
-Self-identification with this term is very unusual among practitioners.
-According to the scholar Stefanie von Schnurbein, the approach to paganism promoted by Steinbock and the VfGH contains a possible contradiction, because it dismisses genetical ideas about Germanic ancestry but assumes that language and culture are derived from a unity of gods, nature and men.
+The scholars René Gründer and Julia Dippel designate the VfGH as part of the "ecospiritual-tribalistic spectrum", a term coined by Gründer for a current within Germany's neopagan scene that he traces to the 68 movement.
+Gründer describes this as a position between two supposed polar opposites, where the Germanic aspect either is determined by descent or is seen as a free individual choice.
+According to the scholar Stefanie von Schnurbein, the approach to paganism promoted by Steinbock and the VfGH contains a possible contradiction, because it dismisses genetic ideas about Germanic ancestry but assumes that language and culture are derived from a unity of gods, nature, and men.